 - 1/4 cup light rum

-- 1-2 vanilla beans*, split lengthwise (I used Rodelle Vanilla Beans)
+- 1-2 whole vanilla beans, split lengthwise (I used Rodelle Vanilla Beans)

 You can use vanilla extract instead of vanilla bean but the vanilla bean will have a more powerful flavor.
 If using extract use 1 teaspoon.
 Or you may just use one vanilla bean and a little extract to save some money 🙂